 Students are taught to use the following important concepts:

 - ACLS Survey

 - ACLS Algorithms

 - Immediate post-cardiac care

-The HeartCode ACLS and BLS courses give the participant the option of completing these courses on their own time and at their own pace.
-These courses are offered in 2 parts.
-Part 1 is completed via a computer and covers all of the information offered in the traditional classroom course.
+The HeartCode ACLS, BLS, and PALS courses give the participant the option of completing these courses on their own time and at their own pace.
+These courses are offered in two parts.
+Part one is completed via a computer and covers all of the information offered in the traditional classroom course.
 The text book is embedded in the course for easy reference.
-Part 2 is a skills check-off performed in one of two ways: either with an AHA instructor or via a Voice Assisted Manikin (VAM simulation).
-In either case, the participant must be able to successfully complete the skills in order to receive the AHA completion card.
-For more information on these courses contact the Ochsner CTC at 504-842-6684.
+Part two is a skills check-off performed with an AHA instructor.
+The participant must be able to successfully complete the skills in order to receive the AHA completion card.

 To purchase the AHA HeartCode On-Line Courses visit the first page of this website.